smltr/smltr/README.md

-### Hi, I'm me
+### Hello

-I'm Sam, pro figure-outer and tinkerer.
+I'm Sam.
+Figure-outer and tinkerer.
 I like rethinking and innovating.

 #### Currently
 - Working on a Counter-Strike 2 custom server browser [findservers.net](https://findservers.net)